Barton Fink: Plot

 After Fink has a meeting with an unusually supportive Lipnick, Meadows announces to Fink that he is going to New York for several days, and asks him to watch over a package he is leaving behind.
 Soon afterwards, Fink is visited by two police detectives, who inform him that Meadows's real name is Karl "Madman" Mundt.
 Mundt is a serial killer whose modus operandi is beheading his victims.
 Stunned, Fink places the box on his desk without opening it and he begins writing feverishly.
 Fink produces the entire script in one sitting and he goes out for a night of celebratory dancing, returning to find the detectives in his room, who inform him of Mayhew's murder and accuse Fink of complicity with Mundt.

 As the hotel is suddenly engulfed in flames, Mundt appears and kills the detectives with a shotgun, after which he mentions that he had paid a visit to Fink's parents and uncle in New York.
 Fink leaves the still-burning hotel, carrying the box and his script.
 Shortly thereafter he attempts to telephone his family, but there is no answer.
 In a final meeting with Lipnick, who has been conscripted by the United States Army Reserve to serve as a colonel in the Second World War, Fink's script (which is suggested to be a nearly word-for-word copy of the Broadway play shown in the opening scene) is lambasted as "a fruity movie about suffering", and he is informed that he is to remain in Los Angeles; although Fink will remain under contract, Capitol Pictures will not produce anything he writes until he "grows up a little".
 Dazed, Fink wanders onto a beach, still carrying the package.
 He meets a woman who looks just like the one in the picture on his wall at the Earle, and she asks about the box.
 He tells her he does not know what it contains nor who owns it.
 He asks her if she has ever been in pictures, and she says no. She then assumes the pose from the picture on the hotel room wall.
+In the background, a seagull falls into the water diving for food.